 Specific individual responsibilities include (but are not limited to):

 Stock exchange compliance

 This committee receives and reviews reports on the financial management of the Group and the assessment of operational risks.
-The members of this committee are the two non-executive Directors, Howard Gold and Ian McLean, with the executive directors in attendance as required.
+The members of this committee are our independent Non-Executive Directors, Harry Samuel and Anil Khera, with the executive directors in attendance as required.
 Submissions to the committee are from management and the Group’s auditors to whom the committee has unrestricted access.

-The members of the remuneration committee are Howard Gold and Ian McLean.
+The remuneration committee comprises Harry Samuel and Anil Khera.
 This committee considers the remuneration of the executive directors together with the terms of their service contracts.
 The committee then makes recommendations to the Board regarding the remuneration of employees and directors.
 Finally, the committee approves the issue of options under share option schemes.